How to Raise Chickens in an Incubator

 This is the second incubator that I use.
 After hatching several clutches of eggs, I sold the chicks and used the money to purchase the automatic egg turners.
 Now, I don't panic if I'm not going to be home to turn the eggs several times a day.
 As a substitute secretary for our county school system, I never know when Ill be called in to work.
 I can't recommend this enough!

-Now that you've done your due diligence and turned your eggs, and waited patiently (well, hopefully), your hard work is paying off.
+Now that you've done your due diligence, turned your eggs, and waited patiently, hopefully your hard work is paying off.
 You start hearing the chirp, chirp of baby chicks as they start packing at their shells.
 Soon, they start hatching out of their fragile home into the great big, harsh world.
 You may think your work is done and the chicks are ready to go join the adults in the coop, but not quite.

 Incubating eggs can be a rewarding and educational experience.
 It is a great way to teach your children about caring for animals.
 It is relatively simple and inexpensive to do.
 By raising your own chickens, you can be in control of what you eat based on the care that you provide them.